Leonard Little: St. Louis Rams

 In Week 11 of the 2006 season, Little signed a 3-year $19.5 million contract extension that included a $6.1 million signing bonus.
 Little started all 16 games and led the team with 13.0 sacks (tied for second in the NFC, tied for fifth in the NFL), seven forced fumbles and also recorded a career-high of 58 tackles and was again a Pro Bowl alternate.

 Little sprained his big toe when his left foot was caught in the turf in a 22-3 loss at Baltimore on October 14, 2007.
 On November 5, 2007, Little was placed on injured reserve, ending his season with only one sack, and had surgery that week to repair the torn ligament in his left big toe.
 Little agreed to restructure his contract to remain with the Rams.
 He was due a $7.17 million roster bonus that would have counted as $9.5 million against the Rams' 2008 salary cap.
 The restructuring converted the roster bonus to a signing bonus, which meant it would be spread over the last two years of the contract, essentially cutting the cap number by nearly $3.6 million and resulting in a $5.9 million cap number for Little in 2008.

 In 2008, Little was again slowed by injuries, this time a hamstring injury in the season opener, played in 14 games, starting just five.
 Often, he was used in passing situations similar to his role in 2001.
 He was second on the Rams in sacks with six and he also forced two fumbles, giving him a career total of 32.
 Little had two sacks against Buffalo on September 28, 2008.

 For the 2009 season, Little totaled 6½ sacks to lead the team for the sixth time in his career.
-He started 13 games at left defensive end and was relativey healthy—compared to the previous two seasons.
+He started 13 games at left defensive end and was relatively healthy—compared to the previous two seasons.
 However, he did miss two games with a knee injury.
 NFL.com's Greg Cosell described one of Little's plays versus the Jacksonville Jaguars as, "Little 36-yard interception return TD was an unbelievable read by Little.
-He read the flare action by Jones-Drew and the throw by Garrard— a spectacular individual play".
+He read the flare action by Jones-Drew and the throw by Garrard—a spectacular individual play".

 During the 2009 season, Little has dropped hints that he may retire after the season.
 In the off-season Little, an unrestricted free agent, accepted and then canceled a meeting with the New Orleans Saints to discuss the possibility of signing with the defending Super Bowl champions.
 Little earned $31.55 million in his twelve NFL seasons. and led his team in sacks six times (2001, 2002, 2003, 2005, 2006, 2008) and had four seasons of twelve or more sacks.
 Little retired on December 15, 2010.